Skip to content

 3. High-level position of responsibility for sustainability?

-The company has a Chief Operating Officer and a Chief Sustainability Officer who have a responsibility for sustainability.
+The company has a Chief Sustainability Officer who has responsibility for sustainability.

 4. One or more members within the board of the company have responsibility for sustainability?